 Enable diagnostics

-process to enable certain diagnostics when it starts.
+You can set up the dranscada-server process to enable certain diagnostics when it starts.
 This can be helpful

 when investigating certain performance problems.
 It’s not recommended to have these enabled by default.

-can be started with the arguments -profile
+The dranscada-server can be started with the arguments -profile to enable profiling and -profile-port to override

-debugging endpoints are available, for example:
+the default HTTP port (6060) where the pprof debugging endpoints are available, for example:

 ./dranscada-server -profile -profile-port=8080

-debugging endpoints are served on a different port than the DranSCADA HTTP server.
+Note that pprof debugging endpoints are served on a different port than the DranSCADA HTTP server.

 You can configure or override profiling settings using environment variables: